effectai/developer-docs/docs/quickstart/README.md

   reward: 100
 }

-const makeCampaignResponse = await client.force.makeCampaign(campaignToIpfs, '11')
+client.force.makeCampaign(campaignToIpfs, '11').then(console.log).catch(console.error)
 ```
 ### Visit Testnet
 Visit [https://testnet.effect.network](https://testnet.effect.network) to see the campaign.
 Follow the link and join your campaign to work on the tasks.

 ### Creating batches and uploading task data

 The campaign should be up and running now; the way we add data into the campaign is through batches.
 Every time new tasks are added, they are added as a batch.
-That way, the tasks are neatly organised.
+That way, the tasks are neatly organized.
 The task is already defined by the template as stated above, so now all that needs to be done is to pass the `place_holder` into the template every time it is presented to the worker.

 This example relies on an image being loaded into the placeholder.
 This is done by passing a URL string into the image tag that is defined in the template.